zyxmon/qdev-arm/README.md

-This is a packages feed for Qnapware.
+This is a packages feed for Entware-arm, based on qdev for Qnapware.

-Packages in qdev are not covered in Openwrt or Entware(rtndev).
+Packages in qdev-arm are not covered in Openwrt or Entware(rtndev).